 A major is not the same as a career.
 A history major might enter many career fields, from teaching to law.
 Future attorneys can enter law school with any number of majors, including history.
 Many majors can help you develop skills that apply to multiple careers and internships.

 Your major is not necessarily what you will do for the rest of your life.
 You will have plenty of time to sort out your career choices as your interests and goals evolve during your college years -- and even after you graduate and start working in the real world.

 It is okay to change your major.
 A major doesn’t have to be forever.
-About one-third of students who enter college with a declared major changed that major at least once within the first three years of college.
+More than 50 percent of students change their major at least once during college.
 In fact, some colleges don’t allow students to declare a major until their junior year so they have time to explore different academic areas.

 THINK ABOUT WHAT YOU LIKE TO LEARN AND DO

 As a first step, identify what you enjoy learning — and what you enjoy doing outside class.
 Here are some questions to ask yourself to hone in on a college major.

 - What subjects and activities fascinate me at school?
 Outside school?